 Did you use your bonus to go on a vacation one year, instead of putting at least 50% of it in your savings or investment accounts?

-Some lifestyle upgrades are nice, and warranted.
+Some lifestyle upgrades are nice, and warranted (here are 11 lifestyle inflation examples).
 But many don’t actually bring us any extra happiness.
 Instead, you could use that extra money to increase your savings account, which will bring you added security and the ability to start to design your life.
-And those two things CAN you bring you happiness (and peace).

-Reason #2: Saving Money is Not a Priority for You
+Reason #3: Saving Money is Not a Priority for You

 Because honestly, most people will SAY that saving money is a priority, but they either don’t know what making it a priority really looks like, or they’re not being honest with themselves about why they can’t save money.